 Faringdon Learning Trust primary output is the delivery of outstanding education to all pupils in our Academy schools.
 The following information and data summarises the achievement and performance for each academy school from an educational perspective.
-All data is the result of teacher assessment due to Covid-19 related school closure and external examinations not taking place.

 Faringdon Community College

 Ofsted rating: Good Feb 2019